 Some years later, after marrying Irina, Paul and his family moved from north London to Boars Hill, Oxford (an opportunity for more punning) so we saw very little of each other, although I followed his career with interest.
 His BBC documentaries continued to get screened.
 Then he won a BAFTA in 2000 for his first feature, Last Resort.

-In 2004 I went to a pre-release screening of My Summer of Love (the film that launched the career of Emily Blunt), and finally had the chance to see Paul and congratulate him on his huge achievement.
+In 2004 I went to a pre-release screening of My Summer of Love (the film that thrust Emily Blunt upon us), and finally had the chance to see Paul and congratulate him on his huge achievement.
 Another BAFTA followed.
 Then he moved to France.

 In 2013 he moved back to Poland and made Ida, which won an Oscar for Best Foreign Language Film.